merbridge/merbridge/deploy/README.md

 ### Uninstall

-+ excute this command in the namespace where merbridge has been installed
++ execute this command in the namespace where merbridge has been installed
 + or add -n to specific the namespace where merbridge has been installed

 ``` bash